-(a) Social workers should be alert to and avoid conflicts of interest that interfere with the exercise of professional discretion and impartial judgment.
-Social workers should inform clients when a real or potential conflict of interest arises and take reasonable steps to resolve the issue in a
+- (A) Social workers should be alert to and avoid conflicts of interest that interfere with the exercise of professional discretion and impartial judgment.
+Social workers should inform clients when a real or potential conflict of interest arises and take reasonable steps to resolve the issue in a manner that makes the clients' interest primary and protects clients' interests to the greatest extent possible.
+In some cases, protecting clients' interests may require termination of the professional relationship with proper referral of the client. - (B) Social workers should not take unfair advantage of any professional relationship or exploit others to further their personal, religious, political, or business interests.

-- manner that makes the clients' interests primary and protects clients' interests to the greatest extent possible.
-In some cases, protecting clients' interests may require termination of the professional relationship with proper referral of the client. - (b) Social workers should not take unfair advantage of any professional relationship or exploit others to further their personal, religious, political, or business interests. - (c) Social workers should not engage in dual or multiple relationships with clients or former clients in which there is a risk of exploitation or potential harm to the client.
+- (C) Social workers should not engage in dual of multiple relationships with clients or former clients in which there is a risk of exploitation or potential harm to the client.
 In instances when dual or multiple relationships are unavoidable, social workers should take steps to protect clients and are responsible for setting clear, appropriate, and culturally sensitive boundaries.
 (Dual or multiple relationships occur when social workers relate to clients in more than one relationship, whether professional, social, or business.
-Dual or multiple relationships can occur simultaneously or consecutively.) - (d) When social workers provide services to two or more people who have a relationship with each other (for example, couples, family members), social workers should clarify with all parties which individuals will be considered clients and the nature of social workers' professional obligations to the various individuals who are receiving services.
-Social workers who anticipate a conflict of interest among the individuals receiving services or who anticipate having to perform in potentially conflicting roles (for example, when a social worker is asked to testify in a child custody dispute or divorce proceedings involving clients) should clarify their role with the parties involved and take appropriate action to minimize any conflict of interest. (e) Social workers should avoid communication with clients using technology (such as social networking sites, online chat, e-mail, text messages, telephone, and video) for personal or non-work-related purposes. - (e) Social workers should be aware that posting personal information on professional Web sites or other media might cause boundary confusion, inappropriate dual relationships, or harm to clients - (f) Social workers should be aware that personal affiliations may increase the likelihood that clients may discover the social worker's presence on Web sites, social media, and other forms of technology.
-Social workers should be aware that involvement in electronic communication with groups based on race, ethnicity, language, sexual orientation, gender identity or expression, mental or physical ability, religion, immigration status, and other personal affiliations may affect their ability to work effectively with particular clients. - (g) Social workers should avoid accepting requests from or engaging in personal relationships with clients on social networking sites or other electronic media to prevent boundary confusion, inappropriate dual relationships, or harm to clients.
+Dual or multiple relationships can occur simultaneously or consecutively.) - (D) When social workers provide services to two or more people who have a relationship with each other (for example, couples, family members), social workers should clarify with all parties which individuals will be considered clients and the nature of social workers' professional obligations to the various individuals who are receiving services.
+Social workers who anticipate a conflict of interest among the individuals receiving services or who anticipate having to perform in potentially conflicting roles (for example, when a social worker is asked to testify in a child custody dispute or divorce proceedings involving clients) should clarify their role with the parties involved and take appropriate action to minimize any conflict of interest.

-1.07 Privacy and Confidentiality
+1.7 Privacy and Confidentiality